traefik/traefik/docs/content/providers/docker.md

 ??? example "Using SSH"

-    Using Docker 18.09+ you can connect Traefik to daemon using SSH We specify the SSH host and user in Traefik's configuration file.
+    Using Docker 18.09+ you can connect Traefik to daemon using SSH.
+    We specify the SSH host and user in Traefik's configuration file.
-    Note that is server requires public keys for authentication you must have those accessible for user who runs Traefik.
+    Note that if the server requires public keys for authentication, you must have them accessible for the user running Traefik.

     ```yaml tab="File (YAML)"
     providers: